bmyerz0/triton-cpu-emulation/README.md

 The Codespace currently uses a [patch on a particular commit of Triton](https://github.com/bmyerz0/triton/tree/dev/bmyerz0/codespaces-support-with-tutorials).
 This commit is newer than Triton 2.0 release, but older than HEAD.

-The patch is required for running the Triton interpreter on a CPU version of Pytorch.
+The patch is required for running the Triton interpreter on a CPU version of PyTorch.
 There are several places that assume device='cuda' even though device='cpu' actually works fine for the interpreter.

 ## Not using the latest Triton interpreter